“I want to be that girl again, the one in the white dress. I want my life back.”

 Sitting back, I needed yet another moment to compose myself.
 I hadn’t realized just how much of his blood Bill had given her.
 And given her rant about her former lover, now that his blood was likely gone from her system as well, I had to wonder if the majority of her actions – her seemingly choices at the time – had been brought about because of his blood.

 She’d had considerably less of mine.

-But even with the newest maelstrom of emotions her revelations caused within me, she managed to make me chuckled yet again, reading her next line.
+But even with the newest maelstrom of emotions her revelations caused within me, she managed to make me chuckle yet again, reading her next line.

 Is calling 911 never even an option with vampires?

 But not once had I ever consented to having his blood.
 Not really.
 Every time I had his blood had always been a life or death situation.
 Sometimes brought on by his own actions and duplicity, sometimes not.
 The only time I’d chosen to take the blood of a vampire had been yours and you hadn’t even been in your right mind.

 Neither one of us had been in our right mind after our exchange, considering the snowfall in her shower and our bed of furs in the winter wonderland our minds had created.
 But I recalled with perfect clarity what I had said to her that night.

 Everything is possible.

 With her at my side, it truly felt that way.